 Offer user-friendly tools for internal teams

-Make sure your compliance and customer service teams are able to comfortably use the ID verification solution you have chosen and that your product and marketing teams can easily add customizations.
+Make sure that as you abide to the 6AMLD, your compliance and customer service teams are also able to comfortably use the ID verification solution you have chosen and that your product and marketing teams can easily add customizations.
 For example, you can check out Passbase Workflows, where you can drag verification flows and make customizations from the Passbase dashboard, no coding required.

 Design for compliance and security